 Class Meets 3 Tuesdays (Sep 13, 14 & 27) 5-7pm EDT

-In this 3-session course, participants will learn techniques for generating text for artist’s books through conceptual approaches to language such as words as image, as narrative or as lyrical expression.
-Participants will experiment with text itineraries and Dada and Surrealistic approaches.
-Writing exercises will be assigned to be completed before, during and in-between the three workshop sessions.
-Various methods for getting text onto book pages will be demonstrated through mark making, transfers, stencils, stamps and rub-on type in addition to a demonstration of simple accordion structures.
-This workshop is for artists who wish to incorporate writing into their visual work and for writers who wish to expand their practice into a visual genre.
+In this 3-session course, participants will learn techniques for generating text for artists’ books through conceptual approaches to language such as words as image, narrative, or lyrical expression.
+Participants will experiment with text itineraries and Dada and Surrealistic techniques.
+Writing exercises will be assigned to be completed before, during, and in between the three workshop sessions.
+Various methods for getting text onto book pages will be demonstrated through mark-making, transfers, stencils, stamps, and rub-on type in addition to a demonstration of simple accordion structures.
+This workshop is for artists who wish to incorporate writing into their visual work and for writers who want to expand their practice into a visual genre.

-- This is a content generating class – participants will not “make” an artist’s book but will come away with a stack of writings and ideas for potential book projects so materials needed are minimal.
+- This is a content-generating class – participants will not “make” an artist’s book but will come away with a stack of writings and ideas for potential book projects so the materials needed are minimal.